graasp/graasp/src/services/item/plugins/page/README.md

 ### Cleaning solutions

-- Delete assets where `created_at` is old and `referenced=false` by a scheduled job.
+- Delete assets where `created_at` is older than 7 days and `referenced_at=null` by a scheduled job.
-- Delete assets where `deleted_at` is old by a scheduled job.
+- Delete assets where `deleted_at` is older than 7 days by a scheduled job.
 - If a page is deleted, we delete it's corresponding assets folder and related `page_assets` rows (only way to delete assets with `referenced` not null and `deleted_at` null).
-- Question?: comparing potential page's `accessed_at` and assets's `referenced` could be falsy in case assets are lazyly loaded.
+- Possible solution: Endpoint optimization: that send all asset ids and remove non existant assets

 ### User Storage

-All assets will count in the user storage (`deleted_at = null` && `referenced_at != null`).
+A hard limit is set to 10GB.
+It becomes impossible to upload assets above this limit.
+We expect majority of pages to be less than 5GB, so there are some margin for inconsistent data.

-Glitches might happen for assets where `deleted_at = null` null and `referenced != null` but actually not being used anymore, because the user won't be able to delete them himself (unless deleting the page).
+Inconsistences might happen for assets where `deleted_at = null` and `referenced != null` but actually not being used anymore, because the user won't be able to delete them himself (unless deleting the page).
 Alternative solution would be to provide a gallery to manage related assets.

 ### Endpoints